Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 = prompt_tokens + completion_tokens
 ```

-For future agents, log this shape:
+For future agent-side logging, the client can save this shape:

 ```json
 {